List of Monica and Friends characters: Mr. Carlito and Ms. Lina

 Maggy's parents.
 Their full names are Carlos Paulo (for a few moments he is also referred to as Mr. Paulinho) and Eliana Fernandes (sometimes being nicknamed as Ms. Lili).
 Carlito often works in an office to support his family, especially his daughter's immense hunger.
 He sometimes acts as an antagonist to Vanilla wanting to kick him out due to his allergy to cats.
 He is also the brother of Ms. Cecília, which makes him Junior's uncle.
 Ms. Lina is Maggy's mom shares some facial similarities with her daughter, usually is seen cooking and is the niece of Aunt Nena.

+Ms. Lina had her look inspired by Marilene Sousa, Mauricio de Sousa's first wife and also mother of Mônica, Magali, Mariângela and Mauricio Spada.

-Mr. Durval and Ms. Cecília
+Mr. Durval and Ms. Cecília (Cecília de Lima Donato Moreno)

 Junior's parents.
-They are often seen having to put up with their child's picky eater behavior.
+They are often seen having to put up with their son’s picky eater behavior.
 Cecília is Carlito's sister, which makes her Maggy's aunt.

 Mr. Xavier and Ms. Xarlene

 Xaveco and Xabéu's parents who are divorced.
 Similar to Xabéu, they were initially introduced as unnamed characters in the stories written by Emerson Abreu, but over time they gained more prominence.
 Xaveco and Xabéu live with Xarlene, in a large house with a swimming pool, but Xaveco is often seen visiting his father to have moments between father and son.
 Similar to Mr. Five and Mr. Antenor, Xavier is characterized both by having a clumsy father and also by sharing facial similarities with his son (notably his hair).
 Xavier is also Ms. Xepa's son.
 A characteristic involving the stories between Xaveco and Xavier is that they are mostly mute and Xaveco is often seen having accidents due to his father's clumsy way who often kisses him in every accident.